IDSIA/fpainter/README.md

 We used python >= 3.8 and PyTorch >= 1.9.

 ## Generating images from pre-trained models
-NB: there is no need to prepare/download any image data for generating images from a pre-trained model.
+NB: there is no need to prepare/download any image data to generate images from a pre-trained model.

 Pre-trained models can be found [here](https://drive.google.com/file/d/1mtD3wATtGJfkX6IjRPH-G1ZxOlbcpVax/view?usp=sharing).
 The same folder contains example scripts for training and image generation from the corresponding model.